‘The Challenge’ Star Paulie Calafiore Speaks Out About Those Domestic Abuse Allegations

 “I can tolerate healthy challenge rivalry on social.
 But I can’t condone using false accusations of domestic abuse as a weapon in a game/on social media.
 It marginalizes voices of the real victims.
 To the few cast mates doing this to incite fan hate and push a narrative, do better.”

-Paulie posted the new tweet with a gif of him telling Cara he loves her from MTV show, How Far is Tattoo Far?
-In just a few hours, Paulie’s tweet garnered quite a bit of love from fans and supporters of he and Cara’s relationship.
+Paulie posted the new tweet with a GIF of him telling Cara he loves her from the MTV show How Far is Tattoo Far?
+In just a few hours, Paulie’s tweet garnered quite a bit of love from fans and supporters of him and Cara’s relationship.
 Survivors of domestic abuse even spoke up in the comment section thanking Paulie while bashing “petty” women who they believe are trying to take them down.

 There haven’t been any recent tweets from Marie regarding the allegations, but Jemmye Carroll did speak up about Paulie’s recent exchange with Cara on Wednesday’s episode of War of the Worlds.
 Paulie repeatedly told Cara to “change your tone” while the two discussed a plan with Wes Bergmann which didn’t sit well with co-stars and some viewers.